 - E. Cash and Cash Equivalents This classification includes cash on hand, cash on deposit with private bank accounts, and deposits held by the State Treasurer in the Short-Term Investment Fund (STIF).
-The STIF maintained by the State Treasurer has the general characteristics of a demand deposit account in that participants may deposit and withdrawal cash at any time without prior notice or penalty. - F. Investments To the extent available, investments are recorded at fair value based on quoted market prices in active markets on a trade-date basis.
-Additional information regarding the fair value measurement of investments is disclosed in Note 3.
-This classification includes money market mutual funds which are accounted for at fair value, as determined by share price. - G. Receivables Receivables consist of unexpended grant amounts due from local partnerships, amounts due from the State, and amounts due from the federal awarding agency.
-Receivables are shown at book value with no provision for doubtful accounts considered necessary. - H. Prepaid Expenses The North Carolina Partnership records expenses allocable to future periods as prepaid expenses. - Capital Assets Capital assets are recorded at cost at date of acquisition or acquisition value at date of donation in the case of gifts.
+The STIF maintained by the State Treasurer has the general characteristics of a demand deposit account in that participants may deposit and withdrawal cash at any time without prior notice or penalty.
+The fair value measurement of investments is disclosed in Note 3. - F. Receivables Receivables consist of unexpended grant amounts due from local partnerships, amounts due from the State, and amounts due from the federal awarding agency.
+Receivables are shown at book value with no provision for doubtful accounts considered necessary. - G. Prepaid Expenses The North Carolina Partnership records expenses allocable to future periods as prepaid expenses. - H. Capital Assets Capital assets are recorded at cost at date of acquisition or acquisition value at date of donation in the case of gifts.
 Donated capital assets acquired prior to July 1, 2015 are stated at fair value as of the date of donation.